IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 <br/><br/>
 <br/><br/>

-<center><h2> About Me </h2></center>
+<center><h2> Professional Profile </h2></center>
 My expertise results from the fusion of ecosystem thinking and technical skills.

 I hold expert knowledge and professional experience in several disciplines such as biodiversity and wildlife monitoring, landscape ecology, as well as water and soil management.
 I'm familiar with European Union directives, and well informed about international initiatives and partnerships aiming at the conservation, restoration, and sustainable management of natural resources.

-I can identify, collect and analyse quantitative data as well as satellite imagery to address a variety of complex environmental issues, and make sense of the numerical results to identify risks and opportunities inherent each case study.
+I can identify, collect and analyse quantitative data as well as satellite imagery to address pressing environmental issues involving land ecosystems, and make sense of the numerical results to identify risks and opportunities inherent each case study.

 <!-- <center><h3> Technical Skills </h3></center> -->
 <table align=center><tr><td>